-This was followed by a candlelight vigil of remembrance, held outside the Lowry Theatre in Salford Quays, to remember those we have lost in Greater Manchester and demonstrate to those that are grieving the loss of loved ones to suicide that our community is here for them with this mass demonstration of support.
+This was followed by a candlelight vigil of remembrance, organised by Start in Salford and held outside the Lowry Theatre in Salford Quays, to remember those we have lost in Greater Manchester and demonstrate to those that are grieving the loss of loved ones to suicide that our community is here for them with this mass demonstration of support.

 Both the Mayor, and our Chief Officer , Jon Rouse, spoke at the close of the suicide prevention summit, which was led by the Partnership and the Greater Manchester Combined Authority.

 Jon Rouse said: “Sadly too many people lose their lives to suicide – when somebody takes their own life, it is devastating on an individual level, for those bereaved and local communities.

 “We know that we have to work harder together across all our public services, charities and local employers to better support people at risk as well as creating a culture where it’s seen as ok to speak up and ask for help.